OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 You can use the file in ``/root/.kube/config`` to control the Kubernetes clusters from the outside.
 We are going to use the root account in the master to perform a simple validation of the cluster.

-First step is to check the workers are healthy.
-You should get a similar output as:
+The first step is to check the workers are healthy.
+You should get a similar output to:

 .. prompt:: bash $ auto